Kennyk1/Clothbrand/README.md

 ## 👤 Submitted By

 Submitted to the **Blockstream Turin Simplicity Hackathon** — May 17, 2026
-Built in a single session using only a mobile device 📱
+Conceived and submitted in a single focused session — from idea to documentation in under 7 hours.

 > *"The most important Simplicity applications are the ones that I haven't thought of."*
 > — Russell O'Connor, creator of Simplicity